 NEET

 The National Eligibility Entrance Test (NEET) is the common entrance test for getting admission into medical colleges across India for MBBS and BDS courses.
 Previously it was known as All India pre- Medical Test (AIPMT).
-The first week of July is predicted to see the release of the NEET 2022 admit...(Read More)
+The syllabus of NEET Exam is recommended by the National Medical Commission (...(Read More)

 Take a Free Demo